-The Audit Committee has met nine (9) times in 2019, and the responsibilities of the Committee as documented in the Audit Committee Charter are to:
+The Audit Committee has met (7) times in 2020, and the responsibilities of the Committee as documented in the Audit Committee Charter are to:

-- Review the charters of the Audit Committee, Internal Audit and Compliance annually and recommend changes or updates to the Board. - Recommend to the Board the external auditors to be nominated, approve the compensation of the external auditors, and review the scope and results of the audit, and its effectiveness. - Approve any non-audit work to be performed by the external auditors. - Review and concur in the appointment, replacement, reassignment, or dismissal of the Head of Internal Audit and Compliance.
-Also, review the performance and recommend the remuneration of the Head of Internal Audit and Compliance. - Confirm and assure the independence of the Head of Internal Audit and Compliance and the external auditors, including a review of management consulting services and related fees provided by the external auditors annually. - Review with other Committees, management, the Head of Internal Audit and Compliance and external auditors, the significant risks or exposures that exist and assess the steps Management has taken to minimize such risk to the Company.
+- Review the charters of the Audit Committee, Internal Audit and Compliance annually and recommend changes or updates to the Board. - Recommend to the Board the external auditors to be nominated, approve the compensation of the external auditors, and review the scope and results of the audit, and its effectiveness. - Approve any non-audit work to be performed by the external auditors. - Confirm and assure the independence of the Head of Internal Audit and Compliance and the external auditors, including a review of management consulting services and related fees provided by the external auditors annually. - Review with other Committees, management, the Head of Internal Audit and Compliance and external auditors, the significant risks or exposures that exist and assess the steps Management has taken to minimize such risk to the Company.